terminusdb-labs/tdb-cli/README.md

 tdb-cli is a new tool, so it cannot yet do everything that TerminusDB can.

 The following subcommands are now implemented:
-- db: create and delete databases and retrieve information about them
+- `db`: create and delete databases and retrieve information about them
-- branch: create, list and delete branches
+- `branch`: create, list and delete branches
-- doc: CRUD operations on documents in the database
+- `doc`: CRUD operations on documents in the database
-- log: shows the commit history
+- `log`: shows the commit history
-- graphql: launch a GraphiQL instance or get the schema for a resource
+- `graphql`: launch a GraphiQL instance or get the schema for a resource
-- curl: run arbitrary curl commands using the endpoint and credentials in context
+- `curl`: run arbitrary curl commands using the endpoint and credentials in context
-- config: utilities for querying and changing your configuration
+- `config`: utilities for querying and changing your configuration
-- setup: an interactive setup tool for your configuration
+- `setup`: an interactive setup tool for your configuration

 ## Context
 Whenever possible, tdb-cli will try to infer what you're trying to